ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 ![CGTS 2021 logo](img/logo.jpg)

-The **Continental Global Taiko Showdown 2021** (***CGTS 2021***) was a worldwide double-elimination osu!taiko tournament hosted by ::{ flag=FR }:: [\_yosh](https://osu.ppy.sh/users/7157133), ::{ flag=FR }:: [Kasumii-sama](https://osu.ppy.sh/users/6177263), and ::{ flag=FR }:: [Un bretzel](https://osu.ppy.sh/users/1542565).
+The **Continental Global Taiko Showdown 2021** (***CGTS 2021***) was a worldwide double-elimination osu!taiko tournament hosted by ::{ flag=FR }:: ::\_yosh::{ user-id=7157133 }, ::{ flag=FR }:: ::Kasumii-sama::{ user-id=6177263 }, and ::{ flag=FR }:: ::Un bretzel::{ user-id=1542565 }.
 The tournament had a regional phase and a global phase: the regional phase was a 1v1 bracket to find the best players on each continent, and the global phase was a 4v4 bracket where the top players from each continent faced each other.
 It was the second instalment of the Continental Global Taiko Showdown and part of the Global Taiko Showdown series.

 ## Tournament schedule